fedoranimus/todoist-api/source/includes/_overview.md

 ### Response

-When the request succeeds, an HTTP 200 response will be returned with a JSON object containing the requested resources and also a new `seq_no`.
+When the request succeeds, an HTTP 200 response will be returned with a JSON object containing the requested resources and also a new `sync_token`.

 Field | Description
 ---- | -----------
-seq_no | A new sequence number.
-Used by the client in the next sync request to perform an incremental sync.
-User | A User object.
-Projects |  An array of Project objects.
-Items | A array of Item objects.
-Labels | An array of Label objects.
-Filters | A array of Filter objects.
-DayOrders |  A JSON object specifying the order of items in daily agenda.
-If `DayOrdersTimestamp` is sent and day orders have not been updated then `DayOrders` won't be returned at all!
-DayOrdersTimestamp | A string specifying when day orders were last updated.
-Use this to not fetch day orders on every request.
-Reminders |  An array of Reminder objects.
-Collaborators | A JSON object containing all collaborators for all shared projects.
-The `projects` field contains the list of all shared projects, where the user acts as one of collaborators.
-CollaboratorsStates | An array specifying the state of each collaborator in each project.
-The state can be invited, active, inactive, deleted.
-LiveNotifications | An array of LiveNotification objects LiveNotificationsLastRead | What is the last live notification the user has seen?
-This is used to implement unread notifications.
-SettingsNotifications | User's notification setting, used by clients that support native notifications.
+sync_token | A new synchronization token.
+Used by the client in the next sync request to perform an incremental sync. full_sync | Whether the response contains all data (a full synchronization) or just a part of them since the last sync. user | A user object. projects |  An array of project objects. items | A array of item objects. labels | An array of label objects. filters | A array of filter objects. day_orders |  A JSON object specifying the order of items in daily agenda.
+If `day_orders_timestamp` is sent and day orders have not been updated then `day_orders` won't be returned at all! day_orders_timestamp | A string specifying when day orders were last updated.
+Use this to not fetch day orders on every request. reminders |  An array of reminder objects. collaborators | A JSON object containing all collaborators for all shared projects.
+The `projects` field contains the list of all shared projects, where the user acts as one of collaborators. collaborators_states | An array specifying the state of each collaborator in each project.
+The state can be invited, active, inactive, deleted. live_notifications | An array of live_notification objects live_notifications_last_read | What is the last live notification the user has seen?
+This is used to implement unread notifications. settings_notifications | User's notification setting, used by clients that support native notifications.

 ## Write resources